juliechristiedata/archive/README.md

 # juliechristietemple.github.io
-Main site for Julie Christie, student journalist and coder based in Philadelphia.
+Archived site for Julie Christie, student journalist and coder based in Philadelphia.